radams15/CircuitTesterDocs/Implementation/docs/stage2.md

 This is the scene where all the components are placed.

+This was a seperate section because I felt that It was a core part of the program that needed independently programming, and that it was possible to seperate this part from the rest of the project to test.

+This is part of the main window in the design phase.

 I first made a prototype where there was a single QGraphicsScene derivitive (Scene), and a QGraphicsView which is the GUI representation of the QGraphicsScene.